xxuan-acoustics/Fake-Mamba/README.md

                                         --eval_output=/path/to/your/scores_LA.txt

 ```
-We also provide a pre-trained model.
-To use it, you can download from [here](https://drive.google.com/drive/folders/13vw_AX1jHdYndRu1edlgpdNJpCX8OnrH?usp=sharing) and change the --model_path to our pre-trained model.
+We will provide pre-trained model in huggingface.

 Compute the EER(%) use three 'scores.txt' file